 Web & Publications Manager

-Lauren Parish joined IPI in 2008 and is responsible for the design of IPI’s print publications and online outreach.
+Lauren Parish joined IPI in 2008 and is responsible for the design of IPI’s print publications, websites, and social media.
 Lauren has a BS in New Media Publishing from Rochester Institute of Technology.
 Before joining IPI, she gained experience working creatively with research scientists at the University of Rochester.
 She uses her creativity and technical expertise to facilitate research and education dissemination to the preservation field.